jakobzhao/geog458/readme.md

 Through this course, I would like to cultiviate the open source culture.
 The course materials are apprently open source for students and open source community to access.

-Notably, **each student is not allow to videotape or audio-tape (record) my class in any form, and sharing recordings outside of class without the written consent of each student in the class is not permitted by [FERPA](https://registrar.washington.edu/students/ferpa/).** However, I will try to record most of the classes via Zoom and share them via Canvas.
-Even so, I still encourage each of you attending the lectures instead of watching the recorded videos afterwards.
+Notably, **students are not allow to videotape or audio-tape (record) this class in any form, and sharing recordings outside of class without the written consent of each student in the class is not permitted by [FERPA](https://registrar.washington.edu/students/ferpa/).** However, I will try to record most of the classes via Zoom and share them via Canvas.
+Even so, I still encourage each of you attend the lectures instead of watching the recorded videos afterwards.
 Your in-class participation is a key factor to yield the best learning outcome.

- instructor determines if their class can and cannot be recorded.
+The instructor determines if their class can and cannot be recorded.
 This decision should be clearly communicated by the instructor at the beginning and throughout the quarter.
 In Zoom, the recording feature can be controlled by the instructor, as the meeting host.

 ## :love_letter: Accommodations